 It was right around Thanksgiving.
 The Jayhawks were on the road, about to play in the Toyota Las Vegas Invitational championship against the ultimate opponent: The No. 1 Defending Champion Florida Gators.

-There may never be another college team like the 2006-07 Florida Gators.
-They won the National Championship in 2006 and their core veteran guys (Joakim Noah, Al Horford, Corey Brewer, Taurean Green, Lee Humphrey) all came back for another season, decided against the NBA.
+There may never be another college team like those 2006-07 Florida Gators.
+They won the National Championship in 2006 and their core veteran guys (Joakim Noah, Al Horford, Corey Brewer, Taurean Green, Lee Humphrey) all came back for another season, deciding against the NBA.
 Four juniors and a senior.
 All five with a ring already.

-What better way to measure where we stand overall than going up against the defending champs.
+What better way to measure how we stacked up than going up against the defending champs?

 We were ready for the battle.
-Julian Wright scored 21, freshman Darrell Arthur had 19, Mario Chalmers and Brandon Rush each had 13, Russell Robinson had 12.
+Julian Wright scored 21 points.
+Freshman Darrell Arthur had 19.
+Mario Chalmers and Brandon Rush each had 13.
+Russell Robinson had 12.

-The game went into overtime.
+Still, the game went into overtime.
 Champs don't go down easy.
 Florida took an 80-77 lead with 1:22 left, but wouldn't score again.
 The Jayhawks finished OT on a 5-0 run and completed what would be their biggest win of the year.
 Feels a little bold to say, but this might be one of our biggest regular season wins in all of KU history.

 After the victory, Bill Self's contract was renewed through 2011.

-And there were only glimpses at the time, but this freshman point guard Sherron Collins from Chicago seemed like he might have a chance at becoming a special player.
+And there were only glimpses at the time, but Sherron Collins, a freshman point guard from Chicago, seemed like he might have a chance at becoming a special player someday.

 Oh, one more thing.
 We've got to talk about the